-Q. I’m a 26-year-old with atopic dermatitis that’s reasonably controlled in cool weather.
-But last summer l struggled with rashy, itchy outbreaks, especially on the hotter days.
-Any suggestions to prevent flare-ups this summer?
-And would swimming in my neighbors’ chlorinated pool help my eczema – or make it worse?
+Q. I am a 26-year-old with atopic dermatitis that is reasonably well controlled in cool weather.
+But last summer l struggled with very rashy, itchy outbreaks, especially on hotter days.
+Do you have any suggestions to prevent eczema flare-ups this summer?
+And would swimming in my neighbors’ chlorinated pool help – or make the eczema flare-ups even worse?

-Many patients with atopic dermatitis find they are worse in the summer.
-Overheating can release histamine, and sweat can irritate the skin, causing flare-ups.
+Many patients with atopic dermatitis find that their symptoms are worse during the summer months.
+Overheating can release histamine, and sweat can irritate the skin, causing eczema flare-ups.
 I suggest you try your best to keep your body temperature down with central air conditioning.

 Send your sensitive skin questions to: [email protected] For more information see Drsandyskotnicki.comSubmit a Question View all posts by this medical expert.